🔢 Binary & Hex Converter

 What are common hex colors in web design?

 Hex colors use 6 hex digits: #RRGGBB.
 White = #FFFFFF (255,255,255), Black = #000000 (0,0,0), Red = #FF0000 (255,0,0), Green = #00FF00, Blue = #0000FF.
-Each pair represents intensity 0–255. #0D9488 = R:13, G:148, B:136 (teal).
+Each pair represents intensity 0–255.
+Well-known UI colors developers encounter globally: #FF0000 (pure red), #1DA1F2 (Twitter/X blue), #25D366 (WhatsApp green), #0D9488 (NeftCal teal — R:13 G:148 B:136).
 The # prefix is CSS notation; the actual value is 3 bytes (24-bit color).

 What is a bitwise AND / OR / XOR operation?

 Bitwise operations work bit-by-bit: AND (A & B) — 1 only if both bits are 1.
 OR (A | B) — 1 if either bit is 1.
 XOR (A ^ B) — 1 if bits differ.
 NOT (~A) — flips all bits.
 Left shift (A << n) — multiplies by 2ⁿ.
 Right shift (A >> n) — divides by 2ⁿ.
 These operations are fundamental in low-level programming, cryptography, and networking (subnet masks).
+Toggle the Signed/Unsigned button above the results to see two's complement interpretation alongside raw bits.

-What is two's complement?
+What is two's complement and signed vs unsigned?

 Two's complement is how computers represent negative integers.
 To negate a number: flip all bits, then add 1.
 Example: +5 in 8-bit = 00000101.
 Flip bits: 11111010.
-Add 1: 11111011 = -5 in two's complement.
+Add 1: 11111011 = -5.
 The most significant bit (leftmost) indicates sign: 0 = positive, 1 = negative.
-This is why an 8-bit signed integer ranges from -128 to +127 (not -127 to +127).
+This is why NOT(5) shows as 4294967290 in unsigned 32-bit, but -6 in signed 32-bit.
+Use the Signed/Unsigned toggle in the bitwise results panel to switch between both interpretations.

 Related Calculators

-Explore other financial tools
+Explore other tech tools